 We have over 50 issued patents and pending patent applications related to REL-1017 for multiple uses, including psychological and neurological conditions.
-We have also secured an Orphan Drug Designation from the FDA for d-methadone for "the treatment of postherpetic neuralgia", which, upon NDA approval, carry 7-year FDA Orphan Drug marketing exclusivity.
+We have also secured an Orphan Drug Designation from the FDA for d-methadone for "the treatment of postherpetic neuralgia", which, upon NDA approval, carries 7-year FDA Orphan Drug marketing exclusivity.
 In the European Union, some of our products may be eligible up to 10 years of market exclusivity, which includes 8 years data exclusivity and 2 years market exclusivity.
 In addition to any granted patents, REL-1017 will be eligible for market exclusivity to run concurrently with the term of the patent for 5 years in the U.S. (Hatch Waxman Act) plus additional 6 months of pediatric exclusivity and up to 10 years of in the E.U.
-We believe an extensive intellectual property estate of US and foreign patents and applications will protect our technology and products once our patent applications for our products are approved.
+We believe an extensive intellectual property estate of US and foreign patents and applications, once approved, will protect our technology and products.